 The term "effective" refers to how well a process or a measure addresses its intended purpose.
-Determining effectiveness requires (1) the evaluation of how well the approach is aligned with the organisation's needs and how well the approach is deployed or (2) the evaluation of the outcome of the measure used.
+Determining effectiveness requires the evaluation of how well the approach is aligned with the organisation's needs and the deployment of the approach, or the outcome of the measure used.